Barto-dev/Barto-dev/README.md

 ## :heart: build software

 Hi, my name is Illia.
 I am a front-end developer.
-I am currently working for an American product company and on a few small projects of my own.
 I enjoy solving complex engineering problems that need to be thought through carefully.
 Constantly interested in everything related to the web platform and Progressive Web Applications.
 I believe that the difference between the web and the native platform will soon disappear, thanks to projects like [Fugu](https://fugu-tracker.web.app/), and the people who come up with all these cool features and implement them in browsers.

  <h3 align="center">Current Stack:</h3>
 <p align="center">